Order PERCIFORMES (part 14): Suborder COTTOIDEI: Infraorder ZOARCALES: Family ZOARCIDAE (Eelpouts)

 Lycenchelys maculata Toyoshima 1985 spotted, referring to dark spots or blotches on body

-Lycenchelys makushok Fedorov & Andriashev 1993 in honor of ichthyologist Viktor Markelovich Makushok (1924-1993, sometimes spelled Makushek and Makushuk), Institute of Oceanology, Academy of Sciences of the USSR, who collected type and was a “talented investigator of [Russian] Far East and deepwater fishes” (translation) [presumably a noun in apposition, without the patronymic “i”]
+Lycenchelys makushok Fedorov & Andriashev 1993 in honor of ichthyologist Viktor Markelovich Makushok (1924-1993, sometimes spelled Makushek and Makushuk), Institute of Oceanology, Academy of Sciences of the USSR, who collected type and was a “talented investigator of [Russian] Far East and deepwater fishes” (translation) [presumably a noun in apposition, without the genitive “i”]

 Lycenchelys maoriensis Andriashev & Fedorov 1986 ensis, a suffix that usually connotes place but used here to honor the Maori people of New Zealand, emphasizing the “assumed endemism” of this species in the “bathyal zone of the New Zealand microcontinent” (translation)